 Hi, I'm Samuel.
 I am a research fellow at Harvard in Prof. Prineha Narang's group, and an incoming Ph.D. student at MIT (Massachusetts Institute of Technology) in Electrical Engineering and Computer Science.
 I am presently also a master's student in Physics and Data Science at EPFL (École polytechnique fédérale de Lausanne, if you like the sound of French).
 I currently spend most of my time in Cambridge, Massachusetts, but often travel around.
-My main areas of interest are Machine Learning and Quantum Computing.
+My main areas of interest are Machine Learning and Quantum Computing, in which I have seven publications and one pending patent.

 Since September 2018, I am studying Physics and Data Science at EPFL in Switzerland.
 As a research assistant, I work in the group of Prof. Giovanni De Micheli on Quantum Computing.
-I am founder and president of the EPFL Quantum Computing Association and vice-president of the Debate and Model United Nations association.
-Also, in the Summer 2019, I worked at the National University of Singapore on Quantum Optimization Algorithms, with applications in finance.
+I am also the founder and former president of the EPFL Quantum Computing Association and former vice-president of the Debate and Model United Nations association.
+In the Summer 2019, I worked at the National University of Singapore on Quantum Optimization Algorithms, with applications in finance.

 Since February 2020, I work in Prof. Prineha Narang's group at Harvard on Near Term Quantum Algorithms for Optimization Problems.
 I am starting my Ph.D. in August 2020 at MIT!